Lila Rose, president of American anti-abortion campaign group Live Action | Flickr/American Life League. CC BY-NC 2.0. Some rights reserved

 Under Irish law, foreign citizens and groups are not allowed to make donations to Irish campaign groups.
 But these rules don’t apply to advertising on social media platforms, prompting campaigners to call for an urgent change in the law.

-openDemocracy 50.50 analysed newly-released data compiled by the Transparent Referendum Initiative (TRI) which show that 145 groups and individuals have bought more than 350 Facebook ads about the referendum.
+openDemocracy 50.50 analysed newly released data compiled by the Transparent Referendum Initiative (TRI), which shows that 145 groups and individuals have bought more than 350 Facebook ads about the referendum.

-One of the many video adverts features a rising star in far-right media who has previously made YouTube videos entitled “the alt-right isn’t dead” or “white supremacy & the KKK.”
+One of the many video adverts features a rising star in far-Right media who has previously made YouTube videos explaining how “the alt-right isn’t dead”.

 Liz Carolan from TRI told openDemocracy that Ireland’s rules on campaign donations are “outdated” and “did not anticipate and therefore do not cover direct online campaign appeals to voters from overseas."